wdyiwdwd/ASE-Encoder/README.md

 ## Introdution

-+ This work is an implement for the paper "Adaptive Soft-Encoding: A General Unsupervised Encoding Method for Place Recognition", which is waiting for review in a journal.
++ This work is an implement for the paper "**Adaptive Soft-Encoding: A General Unsupervised Encoding Method for Place Recognition**", which is waiting for review in a journal.

 + The adaptive soft-encoding (ASE) is a general unsupervised method, which is an improvement of the soft-encoding[1] to provide it with adaptability.
 The ASE encodes input sensor data into hierarchical feature vectors, including a training phase and an encoding phase.
 Different from current encoding methods, the ASE considers the distribution of input data in a subdimensional interval which is divided by analyzing the amount of information in each dimension of training data.
 Then, the encoded feature vector of the ASE is obtained by combining probability densities of fitted GMMs to reflect to distribution characteristics of input data in different subdimensional intervals.